 If your headline stinks, is dull or confusing, then you will not be able to make a convincing argument why your release should be read at the first place.
 Nobody will pay attention to your press release.

 The headline is the absolute first thing a reader sees and if the headline is catchy, there is a higher chance that the viewers skimming through Google Page results will check out your first introductory paragraph, then read your body…. and maybe follow your call to action and click on the link that you have included in your press release, visit your event or make that call.

 Add a quote to your press release to support the claims you make in your press release.

-A paragraph with a quote can go right after an introductory paragraph or be added towards the end of your press release before the call to action.
+A paragraph with a quote can go right after your introductory paragraph or be added towards the end of your press release before the call to action.

 What kind of a quote should you include in your press release?
 Do you have any great reviews on your social media channels or you have a good quote from an email conversation – testimonial from your customers?
 You can cite a user of your program or software, an executive in charge of the organization, a stakeholder, an investor, a workshop participant, an influencer in the industry … Such quotes can make your press release sound more newsworthy and entice your prospective customers, even more, to buy your product or attend your event.

 If you want to enhance the chances of your press release to rank high on search engine results pages and enjoy high web visibility then add relevant keyword phrases in the body, headline, and summary of your press release.

 Finally, add information about the release date, a brief bio about your company and your contact information.

 To get your name and promote your company online, apart from your company name you can list your email address, phone number, & physical address.